12 Best Boutique Hotels to Book for Your Next Trip to San Francisco

 An eco-friendly splurge with a spa in the Embarcadero.

-The 1 Hotel, which opened in 2022, is one of my favorite hotels in the city.
-Not only is it very sustainably minded (everything in the hotel has been sourced with an eye towards environmental and community well-being; they practice zero-waste principals in the kitchen; and prioritize reusable over disposable items on property) but it’s a luxurious experience too.
-The rooms are cozy, with upcycled wood furniture, soft linens, and a calm vibe that contrasts with the city right outside.
-Plus, it’s one of the few hotels with an on-site spa (rooftop bath soak, anyone?) a lovely ground-floor restaurant with outdoor terrace, and the location is central yet chill.
+The rooms are cozy, with upcycled wood furniture, soft linens, and a calm vibe that contrasts beautifully with the city right outside.
+Plus, it's one of the few hotels with an on-site spa (rooftop bath soak, anyone?), a lovely ground-floor restaurant with an outdoor terrace with views of the Bay Bridge, and an Embarcadero location that somehow manages to feel central yet not chaotic.

 Beacon Grand